s15-coder/calculator-app/README.md

 # iOS Storyboard Layout Challenge
 This iOS mobile application, developed for iOS devices, showcases a mastery of layout constraints and UI design principles.
-Utilizing storyboards, the application serves as a platform for practical implementation and experimentation with various layout techniques.
+Utilizing storyboards, the application was used for practical implementation and experimentation with various layout techniques.

 ## Key Features:
 - Layout Constraints: Explore the intricacies of layout constraints to achieve precise and dynamic UI arrangements.